 If you are 70½ or older, you can make tax-free distributions up to $100,000 per year from your individual retirement accounts to charity.
 These gifts count toward your annual required minimum distribution and will not be included in your adjusted gross income.

-These three tips are from “6 Tips for Effective Year-End Giving.”
+These three tips are from “7 Tips for Smart and Savvy Giving.”
 To request your PDF copy of the full list, email info@BarnabasFoundation.com.